onesentforth/discipleschool/content/post/becoming-and-producing/index.md

   <p>We must allow the Word of God to confront us, to disturb our security, to undermine our complacency and to overthrow our patterns of thought and behavior.</p>
 {{< /blockquote >}}

-He also said that what we need is "***not*** the uncritical repetition of old traditions, but the willingness to submit every tradition, however ancient, to fresh Biblical scrutiny and, if necessary, reform."
+He also said that what we need is "***not*** the uncritical repetition of old traditions, but the ***willingness to submit every tradition***, however ancient, to fresh Biblical scrutiny and, if necessary, reform."

 For just a moment, consider what he's saying to us in that quote.
 Stop going through the motions without thinking about their effectiveness.
 Be willing to submit ***every*** tradition to fresh Biblical scrutiny.
-And if necessary, be willing to change ***anything*** your doing, no matter how long you've been doing it - even if "grandpa did it this way" or "we've always done it that way."
-Are we really willing to do that?
+And if necessary, be willing to change ***anything*** you're doing, no matter how long you've been doing it - even if "grandpa did it this way" or "we've always done it that way."

+Are we really prepared to do that?
 Or, are there some things that are "off limits?"
 Would you really be willing to start from scratch with a Bible and a blank sheet of paper, surrounded by some committed followers of Jesus, and build a plan to make disciples of your community?

 When Bill Hybels and the leaders at Willow Creek conducted a thorough review of their effectiveness as a church, they realized that they had to make significant changes.
 Hybels said it like this: